A moment-matching metric for latent variable generative models: Moment Estimators

-Finally, we proceeded with a simulation that demonstrates which estimators is closer to the true LVGM moments.
-For simple models, such as GMMs, we can compute analytically $ \Ez[\Vx(\x|\z) +$ $\Ex(\x|\z)^2]$, the LVGM second moment.
-We compared the gap between the true LVGM second moment and the FME to the gap between the true LVGM second moment and the SE and plot both against $m$ the number of Monte Carlo samples.
+Finally, we demonstrated with a simulation that over multiple Monte Carlo samples sizes, the FMEs are closer to the true LVGM moments than SEs.
+For simple models, such as GMMs, we can compute analytically $ \Ez[\Vx(\bx\|\bz) +$ $\Ex(\bx\|\bz)^2]$, the LVGM second moment.
+We compared the gap between the true LVGM second moment and the FME to the gap between the true LVGM second moment and the SE and plotted both against $m$ the number of Monte Carlo samples.
 We can see in figure \ref{FMEvsSE} that the estimator we proposed (FME) is overall closer to the true LVGM second moment than the SE while being faster to compute.